ShatakshiRanjan/ShatakshiRanjan/README.md

 <img align="left" width="40%" height="40%" src="octocat-1730579786186.png">

-<br>💻 **What I’m Working On**
+💻 **What I’m Working On**
-&nbsp;- Machine Learning & AI: Exploring applications of computer vision and ML in automation.
+- **Machine Learning & AI**: Exploring applications of computer vision and ML in automation.
-&nbsp;- Front-End Development: Creating dynamic, responsive UIs with React, CSS3, and JavaScript.
+- **Full Stack Development**: Building responsive, user-friendly web applications with a focus on seamless user experience and efficient functionality.
-&nbsp;- Database Management: Building efficient database solutions.
+- **Data & Analysis**: Managing and organizing data effectively while applying analytical techniques to extract insights and support smarter decision-making.

 🏆 **Achievements**
 Hackathon Wins: Best Sustainable Technology Hack at HackHERS 2024 & 2025 and Overall Winner at IEEE Hackathon 2024.